calaldees/teacherEducation/teacherEducation/_sessions.md

 ### SP17
 Friday 22nd March - 11:00

-Generic
+* Generic
     * SoW; Sequencing and progression in learning over time considering post KS; Post –16 in subject
     * AFL and ‘adapting teaching’
     * Curriculum and PCK - leading to level 4
-Mentor
+* Mentor
+    * OneNote
+        * What are the contextual factors used to support pupil engagement and success in the subject?
+        * How do we gather feedback from pupils about subject curriculum content and design?
+        * What is the hidden curriculum and how does it manifest in this school?
+    * Guidance
         * What are the contextual factors used to support pupil engagement and success in the subject?
         * How do we gather feedback from pupils about subject curriculum content and design?
         * How do we address health and wellbeing concerns for our students as part of our curriculum?
             * Task: How is [[eSafety]] conveyed/revisited at an age appropriate level KS3/KS4/KS5
         * Task: Liaise with a teacher of another subject; how can elements of their curriculum be contextually combined with computing.
 If there an opportunity to try this?
         * Task: How are [[fundamental_british_values]] considered in the schools delivery of Computing